swcool/markdownViewer/README.md

 # markdownViewer

-markdownViewer is a extention for chrome, used for viewing markdown file.
+markdownViewer is a Chrome extention for reading markdown file with an outline view, support Github like table styles.

 # Features